How to add to a list in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your application for you.
+The Agent handles writing the code, testing for errors, and deploying the final application.
 Start building with Replit.